Table of Contents

 Reduces Your Snoring or Apneic Episodes

 When you sleep on your side or back, gravity pulls your tongue and soft palate down, which can cause them to collapse and vibrate.
 This results in snoring.
+Weighted blankets also may help with snoring.
 However, if you hug a pillow while you sleep, it can help support your head and neck, keeping your airway open so you can breathe more easily.

 If you suffer from obstructive sleep apnea (the most common type of sleep apnea), snoring is one of the main symptoms.